July 1–31, 2025

-Application Deadline: February 15 of each year
+Application Deadline is February 15 of each year

 Each year the Árni Magnússon Institute for Icelandic Studies, in cooperation with the Faculty of Humanities at the University of Iceland, organizes an International Summer School in Modern Icelandic Language & Culture.
 Two kinds of programs are offered: on-campus and online.
 On-campus classes are held in Reykjavík, the capital of Iceland, at the University of Iceland campus near the city center.
 Online language classes are held as live streams via Zoom, and recordings of online lectures on culture, history, art and literature are accessible through the university's intranet.